Other / mixed grade configuration · Brooklet, GA

 What is the racial and ethnic makeup of Brooklet Elementary School?

-The largest demographic group at Brooklet Elementary School is White at 75.9%.
-The school serves a diverse student body in Brooklet, GA.
+The largest demographic group at Brooklet Elementary School is White at 75.9% of enrollment, in Brooklet, GA.

 What is the Resource Investment Index for Brooklet Elementary School?

-Brooklet Elementary School has a Resource Investment Index of 43/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Brooklet Elementary School has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page